in with

 Empty token

-Like in Poliqarp, an empty token is signified by [] which means any token.
-Due to the excessive number of results, empty token is not allowed to be used independently, but in combination with other tokens, for instance in a sequence query.
+Like in Poliqarp, an empty token is signified by [], which means any token.
+Due to the excessive number of results, the empty token is not allowed to be used independently but only in combination with other tokens, for instance in a sequence query.

 [] "Wolke"